 The softer June readings were not an expected figure.
 There are choppy waters ahead for Singapore’s manufacturing sector and factory activities.
 Economists believe that it is a telltale sign of weak regional (and global) manufacturing growth due to the on-going global trade war.
 Though the PMI and electronics saw expansion, experts warned that manufacturing and electronics growth momentum could decelerate into the third quarter.

 Singapore is not the only country that saw slowed manufacturing growth.
 Thailand, Indonesia, and the Philippines are not spared from the regional weak manufacturing growth.
 All three saw continued but slower expansion while Myanmar’s PMI slipped to neutral.
 On the other hand, both Vietnam and Malaysia saw faster expansion where Malaysia’s PMI rocketed to a three-month high.

 July’s Manufacturing Growth

-SIPMM has recently released the country’s PMI where the figure dipped to 52.3 in July, down 0.2 points from previous month’s figure.
+SIPMM has recently released the country’s PMI where the figure dipped to 52.3 in July.
+This is down 0.2 points from the previous month’s figure.
 The electronics industry’s PMI slid from 51.9 to 51.6.
-The dipped PMI of electronic sector is marking July the 24th month of consecutive expansion of electronics industry.
-On top of that, both the manufacturing and electronics sectors’ order backlog gauges showed sustained contraction alongside with rising stocks of finished goods.
+The dipped PMI of the electronic sector is marking July the 24th month of consecutive expansion of electronics industry.
+On top of that, both the manufacturing and electronics sectors’ order backlog gauges showed sustained contraction alongside rising stocks of finished goods.
 Experts suggest that the PMI readings will continue to dip in the following months.

-In an upbeat sign for the wider economy, Singapore’s services sector is gearing up momentum, and is expected to take the lead in the second half of 2018.
+In an upbeat sign for the wider economy, Singapore’s services sector is gearing up momentum.
+It is expected to take the lead in the second half of 2018.